pwestlin/eshop/README.md

 * Customer checks out an order
 * A user registers as a customer (not yet implemented)
+* A customer lists all its orders (not yet implemented)
 * Inventory employee updates the inventory (not yet implemented)
 * Product employee updates the inventory (not yet implemented)